 I believe that we often some ideas in science for granted or consider them plausible or familiar if we had been exposed to them often enough.
 But after all: Do we really understand or feel the electromagnetic field any better as the sea of stuff that pops out electrons, protons (or the Higgs boson maybe)?
 Just because we are surrounded by EM wave smog transmitting Facebook posts and TV shows?

 Intuition in quantum physics – if there is any – can in my point of view only be acquired by wading through the math.
 There is no shortcut.
 Stating a particle originates from a field or vice versa is just a vague replacement of something that only equations can capture precisely.

 Or might there be acceptable shortcuts?

-I really do enjoy MinutePhysics – watch the explanation of what is matter.
-In passing, the electron field is introduced as an ‘electronness’ – similar to ‘threeness’ invoked when we use the number of three:
+I really do enjoy MinutePhysics – watch the explanation of what matter isexplanation of what matter is.
+In passing, the electron field is introduced as an ‘electron-ness’ – similar to ‘three-ness’ invoked when we use the number of three.